 He does take his time to answer, mouth flutters as he lets out a huge breath.
 “Well, my funds are not going to last me long, with pissing off Bruce all the time or dealing with Malik and the Dock boys.”

 “Sure.”
-I think it was sure; there were a ‘s and e’ in his grunt.
+I think he said sure; there was an ‘s and e’ in his grunt.

-I will be looking forward to one day being a proper place, maybe with a beautiful woman cooking me dinner.
+I look forward to living in a proper place one day, maybe with a beautiful woman to cook me dinner.

 “Thanks, Bruce, keep the change!”